practicalli/spacemacs/structural-editing/smartparens-cheatsheet.md

 If you specify a regular emacs prefix argument this is passed to the executed command.
 Therefore, executing
-"SPC u 2 M-x sp-prefix-pair-object M-x sp-forward-sexp" will move two paired expressions forward, ignoring possible symbols inbetween.
+"SPC u 2 M-x sp-prefix-pair-object M-x sp-forward-sexp" will move two paired expressions forward, ignoring possible symbols in between.

 Pair object is anything delimited by pairs from ‘sp-pair-list’.